duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/993_AMOD18_objdet.md

 Requires: Duckietown with all classified objects.

-Requires: Docker is installed on your computer
+Requires: Docker is installed on your computer.

 Results: The duckiebot is able to detect objects using its camera.
 </div>